Why Choose Us?

 WHY F-5 STORM SHELTERS & SAFE ROOMS?

-All of our shelters are designed by a structural engineer.
-Our storm shelters meet or exceed all of the F.E.M.A. guidelines.
+All of our storm shelters (same as tornado shelters) and safe rooms are designed by a structural engineer and meet or exceed all of the F.E.M.A. guidelines as outlined in FEMA P-320.
 Our storm shelters have corrosion protection that can triple the life of the shelters over many of our competitors shelters.
-Our storm shelters and safe rooms are designed and certified to withstand an F-5 tornado and more.
+Every storm shelter and safe room that we build is designed and certified to withstand an F-5 tornado and more.
 Many shelters on the market are made for 250 mile per hour winds, or up to a medium range F-4 tornado.
-Our shelters and safe rooms are made to withstand any F-5 tornado and even up to 330 miles per hour winds.
-Most metal shelters on the market are made with metal 1/8" thick.
-Ours is much thicker .
+Our storm shelters and safe rooms are made to withstand any F-5 tornado and even up to 330 miles per hour winds.
+Most metal shelters on the market are made with steel 1/8" thick....ours is much thicker .
 Another thing to watch for is putting a steel storm shelter and using the concrete floor instead of a metal floor.
 If lightning strikes our shelter or even if a power line fell on the shelter, you are safe inside.
-The metal is a complete ground.
-If you have a concrete floor, and you are touching the metal and the floor, you are the ground.
+The steel is a complete ground.
+If you have a concrete floor, and you are touching the steel and the floor, you are the ground.
 We build shelters for several other storm and fallout shelter dealers all over the country.
 Why not buy direct from us and save?

 WHY DO I NEED A STORM SHELTER OR SAFE ROOM?